Garlic Butter Stuffed Chicken Breast (VIDEO)

 This post may contain affiliate links.
 Read my disclosure policy.

 This Stuffed Chicken Recipe is no ordinary stuffed chicken breast!
 The first cut into the chicken produces a juicy burst of hot lemon-herb butter and makes the chicken so juicy and flavorful.
+It is especially delicious served over creamy mashed potatoes.

 This is the easy version of our classic Chicken Kiev (pounded, stuffed, rolled, fried and baked).
 This easy version has all the same great flavor with less effort = WINNING!